boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 The *Tree view* displays the computed fragmentation tree.
 Each node in this tree assigns a molecular formula to a peak in the (merged) MS/MS spectrum.
 Each edge is a hypothetical fragmentation reaction.
 The user has the choice between different node styles and color schemes.
-Pleae see <TODO: link to prereq> for a detailed explanation on fragmentation trees.
+Please see [Fragmentation trees]({{ "/advanced-background-information/#Fragmentation trees" | relative_url }}) for a detailed explanation on fragmentation trees.

 The displayed fragmentation tree can be exported as `svg` or `pdf` vector graphics.